NYSC Batch A 2020 Call Up Letter Is Out – Print Here.

 The Nysc batch B 2019 orientation course is scheduled to hold as stated in the call-up letter.

-Printing of call up letters started on Wednesday, 30th October to Monday, 4th November, 2019.
-Those who didn’t pay should collect their call-up letters from Wednesday, 30th October from their various institutions of graduation.
+Printing of call up letters started on Friday, 6th and will end on Tuesday, 10th March, 2020.
+Those who didn’t pay should collect their call-up letters on same date as above from their various institutions of graduation.

 Prospective Corps members are to login with their valid and functional e-mail addresses with which they registered with.